Under the Table and Screaming is about a local music scene.

 The music scene here isn’t just dudes playing indie rock and jam bands for college kids (even if some of those jam bands really rock): It’s the jazz legend who taught John Coltrane and Yusef Lateef and later lived, rather quietly, in Charlottesville.
 It’s the female hardcore punk vocalist singing about feminism and identity in both English and Spanish.
 It’s the teen- ager writing raps in his bedroom.
 It’s the folk guitarist who’s traveled the world.

 Some genres and artists have had to struggle for space more than others.
-And it’s not easy.
+It’s not easy.
 It takes decades of effort and an endless amount of heart.
-The work is always ongoing.
+But if a town wants a local music scene, it must make the space for it.
+It must nourish it.

 This series is about the ever-evolving group of people and places who’ve done that needful work, creating and keeping the flame of an independent local music culture.
 It’s about those who have championed music made by and for the people who live here.
 And it’s about the many ways to keep that music alive: start a band, bring your friend’s band to town, set up a show, make posters, write about local acts, pay for a ticket, or buy some merch.
 Go to a show and maybe even dance around a little.